Discover our Communist Bucharest Tour.

 While in the early 90s some angry voices supported extreme actions like demolishing the monument because it was such a major symbol of communism, the former House of the Republic survived.
 It is today one of the top attractions in Bucharest and one of the key representations of a regime that completely changed Romania.

-If you prefer the hotel experience right in the heart of historical Bucharest, our recommendations are Hilton Garden Inn Bucharest, Mansion Boutique Hotel, Grand Boutique Hotel, Grand Hotel Continental, Epoque Hotel, Cismigiu Hotel, all splendid buildings from the glory days of Bucharest.
+If you prefer a central hotel, our recommendations are Hilton Garden Inn Bucharest, Mansion Boutique Hotel, Grand Boutique Hotel, Grand Hotel Continental, Epoque Hotel, Cismigiu Hotel, all splendid buildings from the glory days of Bucharest.

 Booking an apartment is also a popular and more budget-friendly option in Bucharest.
 While there are hundreds of choices, we can help narrow down your list to the best.
 Our suggestions are Vila Cotroceni Boutique Apartments, University Central by Orchid Garden, Bucharest Residence, Diana’s Flat Bucharest, Cismigiu Orchid Garden, Studio Old Town, Elysium.

 You can visit the Parliament every day from 9 am to 4 pm.

 Be sure to bring your passport or national ID with you for the security check.